Tax incentives for early stage investors

-- you are offered the qualifying shares through a financial services licensee who is satisfied that you have previous investment experience that allows you to assess the offer and you sign a written acknowledgement that the licensee hasn't given you a disclosure document in relation to the offer
+- you are offered the qualifying shares through a financial services licensee who is satisfied that you have previous investment experience that allows you to assess the offer and you sign a written acknowledgment that the licensee hasn’t given you a disclosure document in relation to the offer

 - you meet the requirements of being a ‘professional investor’ under the Corporations Act 2001 (such as a financial services licensee)

 - you have or control gross assets of at least $10 million (including any assets held by an associate or a trust that you manage)

 A sophisticated investor whose investments qualify for the early stage investor tax incentives is not restricted as to the amount that they can invest in an ESIC in an income year.
 However their early stage investor tax offset is capped at a maximum amount of $200,000 for each income year.